Barry Madlener

-Barry Madlener (born 6 January 1969) is a Dutch politician serving as a member of the House of Representatives since 2012.
+Barry Madlener (born 6 January 1969) is a Dutch politician, who served as Minister of Infrastructure and Water Management in the Schoof cabinet from July 2nd, 2024, until June 3rd, 2025, when the PVV left the Schoof cabinet.
 A member of the Party for Freedom (PVV), he was first elected to the House of Representatives in 2006.
-Madlener became the PVV's leader in the European Parliament following the 2009 election, an office he resigned from upon his reelection to the House of Representatives in 2012.
+He became the PVV's leader in the European Parliament following the 2009 election.
+Madlener resigned from that position to again serve in the House of Representatives from the 2012 general election until 2024.

 Biography

 Early life

 During his youth, Madlener lived in the south seaside village of Oostvoorne with his parents and older sister.
 He later moved to Rotterdam for his studies.
 After graduating from high school he became a real estate agent and spent a number of years selling commercial real estate.
-On 14 March 2002 he was inaugurated as a member of the municipal council of Rotterdam for Livable Rotterdam.
+On 14 March 2002 he was inaugurated as a member of the municipal council of Rotterdam for Livable Rotterdam, a position he held until 2007.
 Together with Kay van der Linde he was also involved in establishing the Livable Netherlands political party.